Archive for September, 2006

 September 24th, 2006 at 7:04 pm by Mark

 Penn & Teller’s television show, “Bullshit!“, really covers a lot of material with little more than simple logic.
-This particular episode, from 9-May-2005, carries with it the same type and amount of raw disbelief and vitriol that I’ve ranted when discussing 9/11 Conpiracy Theorists, right down to the choice of nouns and adjectives.
+This particular episode, from 9-May-2005, carries with it the same type and amount of raw disbelief and vitriol that I’ve ranted when discussing 9/11 Conspiracy Theorists, right down to the choice of nouns and adjectives.

 People can say foul language, name-calling and violence never solve anything, but in certain situations, they certainly make you feel better.
 Besides — why should I show restraint to people who none?
 The Golden Rule does apply.